duy123a/FunnyModGtaIV/README.md

 ## How to use

-Put "ProstituteModGtaIV\TestScriptCS\Scripts\ProstituteMod.cs" to your script in the GTA IV game folder, require .NET script hook GTA IV.
+Put "FunnyModGtaIV\TestScriptCS\Scripts\ProstituteMod.cs" to your script in the GTA IV game folder, require .NET script hook GTA IV.

 The script is activated by pressing the **F7 (or T) key** for the keyboard or the **"Down Arrow"** key for the controller, after which the model of the main character (Niko) is replaced with a cute girl (if you installed my componentpeds.img) or a randomly generated priestess of love.